 Why Claire wants to be a NASS champion:

-In 2019 I was diagnosed with Ankylosing spondylitis during an Acute flare that left me bed bound.
+In 2019 I was diagnosed with Ankylosing spondylitis (or axial SpA / AS) during an Acute flare that left me bed bound.
 The rheumatologist I saw reviewed an old MRI scan from 2 years previously, which revealed grade 3 sacroiliitis that wasn’t acted upon.

 At that point I had experienced over 20 years of multiple joint pains and recurrent enthesitis, that as an athlete was often attributed to sporting injuries.
 The three GP’s I saw over the years reassured me my symptoms didn’t warrant referral, as my blood tests were ‘normal’.